Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

-Healthcare Liability and Causal Link: Commentary on the Judgment of the Court of Cassation, Section III, No. 21530 of 2021
+Healthcare Liability and Causation: Commentary on Judgment Cass. civ., Section III, No. 21530 of 2021

-The judgment No. 21530 of July 27, 2021, of the Court of Cassation represents an important analysis of healthcare liability and the causal link in the civil context.
-In this specific case, the Court examined an appeal concerning the death of a patient due to Lyell's syndrome, which was diagnosed late by the healthcare professionals.
+Judgment No. 21530 of July 27, 2021, by the Court of Cassation represents an important in-depth analysis of healthcare liability and causation in civil matters.
+In the specific case, the Court examined an appeal concerning the death of a patient due to Lyell's syndrome, diagnosed late by healthcare professionals.

 The Case and Previous Decisions

-The case originated from the condemnation of local Health Authorities for compensation of damages suffered by the patient's family.
-The Court of Oristano had accepted the claim, but the Court of Appeal of Cagliari, during the appeal phase, held that the responsibility lay solely with the doctors at the Oristano hospital.
-In particular, the Court argued that the incorrect diagnosis and the failure to suspend a medication contributed to the patient's death.
+The case originated from the conviction of local healthcare authorities for compensation of damages suffered by the patient's family members.
+The Court of Oristano had granted the claim, but the Court of Appeal of Cagliari, on appeal, held that the liability was to be attributed exclusively to the doctors at the Oristano hospital.
+Specifically, the Court argued that the incorrect diagnosis and the failure to suspend a medication contributed to the patient's death.

-The Court of Cassation confirmed the importance of the 'more likely than not' criterion in establishing the causal link.
+The Court of Cassation confirmed the importance of the 'more probable than not' criterion in establishing causation.

-A crucial point of the judgment is represented by the 'more likely than not' principle, applied to verify the causal link between the conduct of the healthcare professionals and the harmful event.
-This criterion implies a not only statistical but also logical evaluation, that is, the necessity to consider the available confirming and excluding elements in the specific case.
-The Court referred to previous jurisprudential rulings that have outlined a stable orientation on the proof of the causal link, emphasizing that the assessment cannot be anchored to a mere quantitative probability.
+A crucial point of the judgment is the principle of 'more probable than not,' applied to verify the causal link between the conduct of healthcare professionals and the harmful event.
+This criterion implies an evaluation that is not only statistical but also logical, meaning the necessity of considering the confirming and excluding elements available in the specific case.
+The Court referred to previous case law that had outlined a stable orientation on the proof of causation, highlighting how the assessment cannot be based on mere quantitative probability.

 Implications of the Judgment